adventures-in/openapi_parser_builder/README.md

-# Build openapi clients from the OpenApi specification
+# Build a parser of openapi files from the OpenApi specification

 ## Usage